pytorch/vision/README.rst

 Pre-trained Model License
 =========================

-Pre-trained models provided in this library may have their own license or terms and conditions to use.
-It is your responsibility to determine whether you have permission to use the model for your use case.
+The pre-trained models provided in this library may have their own licenses or terms and conditions derived from the dataset used for training.
+It is your responsibility to determine whether you have permission to use the models for your use case.

 More specifically, SWAG models are released under the CC-BY-NC 4.0 license.
 See `SWAG LICENSE <https://github.com/facebookresearch/SWAG/blob/main/LICENSE>`_ for additional details.